vapoursynth/bestsource/README.md

 ## Dependencies

-- FFmpeg 9.0.x supported.
-Later releases may or may not work but FFmpeg API breakages are quite common and don't always generate compilation errors.
+- FFmpeg 9.0 or later required.
+The release builds use FFmpeg master to pick up decoder bug fixes not yet in any release.
 Only `libavcodec`, `libavformat`, `libavutil` libraries are required.
 - xxHash

 Optional, and only needed for *gpu*: